 Joyriding is taking a car without intending to keep it.
 In contrast, a person who steals a car (grand theft auto) does not intend to return it to the owner.
-Usually, auto theft is a more serious crime than joyriding.
+Auto theft tends to be a more serious crime than joyriding but not in all states.

 In most states, a person commits the offense of joyriding (sometimes called unauthorized use of a vehicle) by taking or operating a vehicle without the owner's consent and:

-For example, a teenager who sneaks out for the night and takes a parent’s car without permission has committed joyriding.
-A professional car thief who takes a car and brings it to a chop shop has committed grand theft auto.
+For example, a teenager who sneaks out for the night and takes a parent's car without permission has committed joyriding (temporary taking).
+A professional car thief who takes a car and brings it to a chop shop has committed grand theft auto (permanent taking).

 A crime is a lesser-included offense if the crime is composed solely of some, but not all, of the elements of the greater crime—so that it is impossible to commit the greater offense without also committing the lesser.
 When one crime is a lesser-included offense of another, it can impact a criminal trial in several ways, including:

 States disagree on whether joyriding is a lesser-included offense of auto theft.
 Some states have decided that joyriding is a lesser-included offense of auto theft because a person who joyrides merely lacks the intent to permanently deprive the owner.
 Other states have decided that the intent to permanently deprive an owner and the intent to temporarily deprive an owner are separate intents and so the crimes are separate.
 In a state where joyriding is not a lesser-included offense of auto theft, a defendant could conceivably be convicted of both crimes.

 A common defense to the charge of joyriding is consent.
 If the owner of the car permitted the defendant's use of the car, no crime was committed.
 Importantly, the fact that the owner has previously permitted the defendant to drive the car is not enough to establish consent.
 The relevant question, in a prosecution for the crime, is whether the owner consented to the defendant's use of the car on that particular occasion.